Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Are you searching for a sense of peace, joy, and well-being?
-You won’t find it in the outside world, spiritual teacher Sadhguru explains in his first-ever book for U.S. readers, Inner Engineering: A Yogi’s Guide to Joy (Spiegel & Grau Hardcover/Random House, September 20, 2016).
+Are you searching for a sense of peace, happiness, and well-being?
+You won’t find it in the outside world, explains spiritual teacher Sadhguru, in Inner Engineering: A Yogi’s Guide to Joy.

-When it comes to outside situations, “some happen our way, some don’t … it’s only a question of how we can handle it,” he continues.
+When it comes to outside situations, “some happen our way, some don’t…it’s only a question of how we can handle it,” he continues.
 “The outside need not decide the nature of our experience.
 All human experience happens from within.”
+The goal?
+Create an “inner chemistry of blissfulness where being joyful is not being subject to something outside of you.”

 Let us start with a single question: what do we consider to be a state of well-being?